 - Savings and CD accounts only

-Compare: Best Online Banks of 2020
+Compare: Best Online Banks

 PurePoint Financial is geared toward the mobile-friendly, online-only bank customer who is comfortable managing a self-directed savings account.
 It’s also ideal for customers who don’t want any bank fees.
 With the exception of a few service fees for transactions like wire transfers and excess savings withdrawals, PurePoint Financial doesn’t have any fees at all.